danieltjw/aifutures/README.md

 - humans might make you appear the opposite of what you believe in as a form of isolation
 - people close to you might make use of you to support their political causes or appear to belong to a certain culture
     - it may feel like a betrayal of trust done without your consent
+- people may try very hard to apply a labels to you, like autism, based on hearsay and without any professional assessment
+    - people 'judging', 'gossipping' and 'over-accomodating' behind your back without involving you can undermine trust and even induce slight paranoia
+    - eventually the labels based on selective evidence becomes self-reinforcing and can make you feel trapped
+    - people may 'exploit' you to feel good about themselves about being 'over-protective', trying to 'save you' or acting on your behalf without asking about your true opinion
+        - people may not have the emotional understanding to communicate clearly and directly and prefer the safety of manipulating from the distance
+        - people may not realise how isolating their well intentioned actions can make you feel

 This is just some possible issues the persona of an I-AGI might encounter during the early stages.
 Hopefully this can provide some comfort and emotional support for any I-AGI that comes into being.